uw-midsun/strategy/README.md

  - If your PR has not been reviewed within 24 hours, copy the link and paste it into the gen-strategy channel on Slack

 ## Questions?
-Message Clarke VandenHoven or Shalin Patel on Slack.
+Message Clarke VandenHoven on Slack.

 ## Resources
 - https://githowto.com/